bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hill-micaiah.md

 * Hill was elected President of the London Branch of the Mathematical Association and gave the Presidential Address on The Theory of Proportion on 10 February 1912.
 * Griffith tried to gain recognition of the abilities of Srinivasa Ramanujan and wrote to Hill on 12 November 1912 sending some of Ramanujan's work and a copy of his 1911 paper on Bernoulli numbers.
 * Hill did read Ramanujan's paper about the Bernoulli numbers quickly and wrote to Griffith again on 7 December 1912.
-* Hill's wife Minnie died on 10 January 1920 at their home, 39 West Heath Drive, Hampstead, Middlesex.
 * Hill was one of those who fought for the establishment in London of a real teaching University; and from the re-constitution of the University in 1900 until 1926, when ill-health compelled his retirement, he was a member of its Senate, in which his balanced judgment, ever-courteous modesty, and, above all, his transparent honesty of purpose and that moral atmosphere which radiated from him and impressed all, even the bitterest opponents of his policy, who came into contact with him, soon gained for him a position of ascendancy.
 * Hill had served on the senate of the University of London from 1900 to 1926, and as vice-chancellor from 1909 to 1911.